If a client reports any of these common problems, listen to her concerns and give advice and support. Make sure she understands the advice and agrees.

 - Recommend that she reduce any supplemental foods and/or liquids if the baby is less than 6 months of age.

 - If her breasts are full, tight, and painful, then she may have engorged breasts.
 If one breast has tender lumps, then she may have blocked ducts.
-Engorged breasts or blocked ducts may progress to red and tender breast infection.
+Engorged breasts or blocked ducts may progress to red and tender infected breasts.
 Treat breast infection with antibiotics according to clinic guidelines.
 To aid healing, advise her to:

 - Continue to breastfeed often